-Priority Queue Initiative- this includes providing a dedicated waiting and seating area for seniors, expectant mothers and people with disabilities at transit, visible by different colours and large signage.
+Priority Queue Initiative, Singapore - This initiative includes providing a dedicated waiting and seating area for seniors, expectant mothers, and people with disabilities on transit, visible by different colours and large signage.
 This allows those in the seating area priority transit boarding.

-Free transit for seniors- Laval, Quebec has had free transit for seniors over the age of 65 since 2014.
+Free transit for seniors, Laval, Quebec - Free transit for seniors over the age of 65 since 2014.
 In 2016, over 19 000 seniors used the transit system!

 TransLink was the first transit authority to have an accessible transit system….this could be why in 2011 Metro Vancouver had a 15% transit mode share for seniors, far higher than the national average.